dorinandreidragan/d2hub/docs/articles/how-i-switched-from-devto-to-own-docs-site.md

   - vibe coding
   - vscode
   - githubcopilot
-summary: "How I left dev.to and built my own raw, fast, and fully custom docs site with vitepress, vue, and my own rules."
+summary: "How I switched from dev.to and built my own raw, fast, and fully custom docs site with vitepress, vue, and my own rules."
 ---

 <ArticleStatusBadge />